How to Migrate from WebView2 to IronPDF in C#

 Real-World Failure Scenarios

-// Problem 1: Memory leak - creates new WebView2 for each PDF
+// Problem 1: Memory growth - creates a new WebView2 per PDF

 {

-using var webView = new WebView2(); // Memory not fully released!
+using var webView = new WebView2(); // Disposal does not fully reclaim native resources

 await webView.EnsureCoreWebView2Async();